mahsa-bagheri/dataStructureprojects/README.md

+# dataStructure project 1
-# this project about linked list and some operation with linked list (merge, remove prime numbers,...)
+this project about linked list and some operation with linked list (merge, remove prime numbers,...)